 When we encounter MOOP, we don’t worry about where it came from, we just pick it up.
 Even if it’s a napkin from someone’s lunch that blew away in the wind and landed near you, just grab it and put it in the trash.
 MOOP attracts more MOOP.

 Perform MOOP sweeps for high-traffic projects and events if your project is designed to attract and hold a large number of people who stick around for a while—for example, a DJ, workshop, large participatory event, or large-scale installation—expect people to leave MOOP behind.
 You should plan to have your project team sweep your area after an event or

 Have MOOP bags

-We recommend you have a plastic bag handy in which to put MOOP that accumulates around your project during install, the event, and deinstall.
+We recommend you have a bag handy in which to put MOOP that accumulates around your project during install, the event, and deinstall.
 Have enough bags to hand out to everyone on your team.